migueltc13/HC-SR04/README.md

 ## Installation

-You can use multiple IDE's, such as Arduino IDE (Genuino), to transfer the code to the micro-controller ESP8266.<br />
+You can use multiple IDEs, such as Arduino IDE (Genuino), to transfer the code to the microcontroller ESP8266.<br />
-There's also plugins to use in IDE's like VSCode, Atom, etc.<br />
+There are also plugins to use in IDEs like VSCode, Sublime-text, etc.<br />

-After compiling the .ino main file the code can be send to the ESP and the installation/programming phases are over.
+After compiling the .ino main file the code can be sent to the ESP and the installation/programming phases are over.

 ---